squidfingers/starkplayer/README.md

 The jQuery plugin replaces HTML alternate content with starkplayer.
 When Flash is unsupported, the alternate content will be displayed instead (degrading gracefully to HTML5-only platforms).

-The plugin is able to replace any element with starkplayer, but certain structures, when used, do not require all starkplayer parameters to be explicitly declared.
-The plugin will automatically sniff out media types and content for these structures, as documented below.

 Installation
 ------------